ChuckHill2/VideoLibrarian/Readme.md

 <https://www.codeproject.com/Articles/624997/Enhanced-Scrollbar>

-This is used (and slightly modified) because MovieGuide is a gallery of tiles that vastly exceeds the maximum size of the default virtual window.
+This is used (and slightly modified) because VideoLibrarian is a gallery of tiles that vastly exceeds the maximum size of the default virtual window.
 As a result, the default windows scroll bars are woefully inadequate.